 “Don’t leave your assignments to the last day. it is not worth the stress.”

 We Say: Our Learning Skills Team has created a collection of online resources to support you in taking ownership of your academic skills development.
 The Learning Skills Hub holds a range of modules designed to help you develop the skills you need to make your time at University a success.
-In the first year your modules cover topics such as assignment planning, essay writing, time management, finding information, using LibrarySearch and much more.
+In the first year, your modules cover topics such as assignment planning, essay writing, time management, finding information, using LibrarySearch and much more.
 Why not take a look at our range of getting started modules.
 We have a new module on how to transition from A-Level to University study.

 Feeling sad, lonely or scared is normal but you can overcome it